 - Should cancellation of a special event be necessary, the Thackray Museum of Medicine will attempt to contact all customers who have purchased tickets to arrange an exchange.
 If an alternative event date cannot be agreed, the Thackray Museum of Medicine agrees to refund the full price paid.
 The Museum cannot compensate a customer for expenses associated with a cancelled event such as travel or accommodation.

 Terms and Conditions of Entry

 - An adult (seventeen years old or over) must accompany any child under the age of fourteen.

 - Concession/discounted tickets will only be issued on production of valid ID.

-- The Thackray Medical Museum cannot accept responsibility for the loss of any personal items.
+- The Thackray Museum of Medicine cannot accept responsibility for the loss of any personal items.

 - Refuse admission and/or cancel any annual passes suspected of being used fraudulently.

 - Refuse entry into or remove from an event, any person.

 - Vary the opening and closing dates of the Museum and to close, remove or cancel all or any part of the exhibits, events or facilities for any reason.